Karnataka rains: CM announces Rs 10,000 relief to families affected

 Earlier during the day, the CM had announced the release of Rs 50 crores for emergency relief work in rain-affected areas in the state.

-The districts that saw heavy rains are Kodagu, Gokarana, Chickmangaluru, Hassan and Mysuru.
+The districts that saw heavy rains are Kodagu, Gokarna, Chickmangaluru, Hassan and Mysuru.

 The coastal districts of Uttara Kannada, Dakshina Kannada and Udupi have been badly hit, with the adjoining Kodagu district also bearing the brunt of heavy rains.
 Belgavi, which borders Maharashtra, and other northern districts are also badly affected.